 netsh wlan set hostednetwork mode=allow "ssid=robot" "key=hasło" keyUsage=persistent

-Next the connection should be establish.
+Next, the connection should be established.

 netsh wlan start hostednetwork